Chuck Quackenbush: Resignation

 (CDI), charged the Department with corruption.
-According to testimony by CDI employees, including Ossias and staff attorney Robert Hagedorn, Commissioner Quackenbush and his top aides abused their positions for personal gain and acted against consumers' interests for many years.

 After the 1994 Northridge earthquake, it was alleged that Quackenbush allowed insurance companies to compensate their clients much less than the actual damages.
 In exchange, the insurance companies set up special "educational funds".
 Those funds were used to create television commercials in which Quackenbush appeared as a basketball referee with Shaquille O'Neal in a Los Angeles Lakers uniform.
 While couched as public service announcements, suspicions rose that main idea behind the commercials was to increase Quackenbush's name identification, which is critical for electoral success in California statewide races.

 In addition to the educational funds, those same insurance companies contributed to his wife's unsuccessful 1998 assembly campaign, as well as his children's football camps.

-Initially, Ossias blew the whistle as an anonymous source.
-When her identity was revealed, Quackenbush put her on an administrative leave for violation of attorney client privilege.
-On June 28, 2000, he announced his resignation (to become effective on July 10).
+On June 28, 2000, Quackenbush announced his resignation (to become effective on July 10).

 In February 2002, an 18-month investigation conducted by federal, state and Sacramento County prosecutors ended with prosecutors declining to press charges against Quackenbush, as they felt the evidence was not strong enough.